-John Taylor and Marjorie Ngwenya will join the session as panellists.
-John will focus on the links between data science, AI and the IFoA's Great Risk Transfer work, and Marjorie will debate how the profession ensures that existing and new technologies work to the benefit and purpose of people.
+John Taylor and Marjorie Ngwenya joined the session as panellists.
+John focussed on the links between data science, AI and the IFoA's Great Risk Transfer work, and Marjorie debated how the profession ensures that existing and new technologies work to the benefit and purpose of people.

 Join us for this talk with Professor Sir Adrian Smith as part of the 'Dr Patrick Poon Presidential Speaker Series'.

 Adrian Smith joined The Alan Turing Institute as Institute Director and Chief Executive in September 2018.
 In November 2020, he became President of the Royal Society, in addition to his leadership of the Turing.
 He is also a member of the government's AI Council, which helps boost AI growth in the UK and promote its adoption and ethical use in businesses and organisations across the country.